Candida Moss: Personal life

 Moss is a kidney transplant recipient.
 She is a Roman Catholic.

-Moss's first marriage to options trader Kevin McCarthy ended in divorce.

 In April 2018, she married Justin Foa, the president and CEO of Foa & Son, an international insurance brokerage firm established in 1861.
 Moss's brother-in-law is Barrett Foa, a singer, dancer, and actor who portrayed Eric Beale on the military police procedural NCIS: Los Angeles.
 Moss has two stepsons, Max and Luke.
 In an article published on Mother's Day 2022 Moss said of them that she "did not think anyone could love any child more than I love the boys."